pmlmodelling/fabm-mizer/README.md

 Here, `<OTHER_MODELS>` is a semi-colon-separated list of additional FABM packages you want to build, e.g., ersem (quotes are _required_ to prevent your shell (e.g., bash) from interpreting the semi-colon as "end of command"). `<MIZERDIR>` is the root of the mizer repository.

+# pyfabm

+The tools to perform mizer simulations driven by existing outputs from lower trophic level (LTL) models are written in Python and available in the `python` subdirectory.
+To use these, you first need to build [pyfabm](https://github.com/fabm-model/fabm/wiki/python)
+(the Python interface to FABM).

+On Linux you can build pyfabm with mizer support as follows:

+    mkdir -p ~/build/pyfabm && cd ~/build/pyfabm
+    cmake <FABMDIR>/src/drivers/python -DFABM_INSTITUTES="mizer" -DFABM_MIZER_BASE=<MIZERDIR>
+    make install

+# stand-alone box model

-For instance, on Linux you can build FABM's 0d driver with mizer and ERSEM support as follows:
+Similarly, you can build FABM's 0d driver with mizer and ERSEM support as follows:

     mkdir -p ~/build/fabm0d && cd ~/build/fabm0d
     cmake <FABMDIR>/src/drivers/0d -DGOTM_BASE=<GOTMDIR> -DFABM_INSTITUTES="ersem;mizer" -DFABM_ERSEM_BASE=<ERSEMDIR> -DFABM_MIZER_BASE=<MIZERDIR>